jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-5-calculator-with-keypad.md

 end
 ```

-TODO simulator output
+> In the real world one would probably use [Long division](https://en.wikipedia.org/wiki/Long_division#Binary_division) as it's completes in much less clock cycles than a simplistic division by subtraction.

-### Stupid errors
+### Stupid errors I made along the way

-> I forgot again to connect a top module input to a pin.
-This will produce a cryptic message.
+- I **forgot** again **to connect a top module input to a pin**.
+This will produce a cryptic message in Xilinx ISE and took some time to hunt down.

-Note: keypad now doesn't read zero!! we need a flag that will distinguish legitimate zero from a non-press.
+- An earlier iteration of the keypad decoder **couldn't distinguish zero from a non-key press**.
+I had to add `key_pressed` signal.

-#### boo
+- Xilinx ISE doesn't tell you when you make a **typo in wire name**, when you wire a module to something that doesn't exist, for example `IO_P4_ROW` as `IO_DP4_ROW`.

-Verilog doesn't tell you when you make a typo and wire a module to something nonexistent.
-IO_P4_ROW as IO_DP4_ROW
+- An earlier iteration of the keypad scanner used a clock that was driven by a counter.
+This is considered a very bad practice and [can result in glitches](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/hb/qts/qts_qii51006.pdf), results in creating new [clock domains](https://zipcpu.com/blog/2017/10/20/cdc.html) (which I don't really understand yet).
+The solution is to run the slow logic on the same (fast) clock as everything else, but use a slow enable signal or use a PLL circuitry for clock division.

-#### clock
+## The video

-Work on one clock, not multiples due to clock domain - TODO add some explanation
+{% video /assets/hw9-calc-demo.mp4 controls 630px 320px preload:auto %}